 Coro Voices

-The best way to learn about Coro’s impact on people and their organizations and communities is to hear about it first hand.
+The best way to learn about Coro’s impact is to hear about it first hand.
 Meet some of our program alumni.

 Fellows Program in Public Affairs, 1987